-Device registration binds a user to the Okta Verify app instance on the device.
+Device registration binds a device to the Okta Verify app instance on the device.
 Each registered device is a unique object in the Okta Universal Directory and is visible on the Devices page.

-- If the authentication is successful, a unique key is created and stored on the device.
+- A unique key is created and stored on the device.
 The key is stored in a hardware-backed keystore (for example, the Trusted Platform Module, or Secure Enclave) or in a software-backed keystore.

-- Okta creates a device record in the Universal Directory, which binds the user to the device and Okta Verify app instance.
-The device is registered in Okta and appears on the Devices page of the Okta Admin Console (Directory > Devices).
+- Okta creates a device record in the Universal Directory.
+The device is bound to the Okta Verify app instance.
+The device is registered in Okta and appears on the Devices page in the Admin Console ( ).

-- When end users access an Okta-managed app from the device, Okta probes the device to determine if:
+- When users access an Okta-protected app from the device, Okta probes the device:

-- Okta Verify is installed on the device
+- Checks if Okta Verify is installed on the device

-- Secure hardware is present (TPM, Secure Enclave)
+- Checks if secure hardware is present (TPM, Secure Enclave)

 - Checks if the proof of possession key is hardware-protected